 Taxis

-Lets talk about taxis in Thailand, there are thousand of them everywhere and various colours but they all have meters fitted and they should always put them on.
-You can hail a taxi in the street and they will pretty much take you anywhere, if it is a long trip, they will usually negotiate a price off the meter, quite often they will say no to the fare.
+Let's talk about taxis in Thailand, there are thousands of them everywhere and in various colours but they all have meters fitted and they should always put them on.
+You can hail a taxi in the street and they will pretty much take you anywhere, if it is a long trip, they will usually negotiate a price off the meter, and quite often they will say no to the fare.

 Compared to most countries the taxis are quite cheap and clean.
-However not all of the drivers are good and there are a lot of accidents involving crazy taxi drivers.
-If you get one and feel worried about there driving, tell them to stop, pay them and get out, find another one, don't get into an argument just pay and move on.
+However, not all of the drivers are good and there are a lot of accidents involving crazy taxi drivers.
+If you get one and feel worried about their driving, tell them to stop, pay them and get out, find another one, don't get into an argument just pay and move on.

-Hotels will always find you a taxi but quite often add a charge so I always recommend you walk 50 meters from hotel and hail your own taxi.
-This especially happens if you are going to the airport, there seems to be hotel mafia taxi drivers all back handing the hotel staff.
+Hotels will always find you a taxi but quite often add a charge so I always recommend you walk 50 meters from the hotel and hail your own taxi.
+This especially happens if you are going to the airport, there seems to be hotel mafia taxi drivers all backhanding the hotel staff.

 Buses and Mini Vans